-- Honoring history and legacy of the land and the St. Croix Valley
+- Honoring the history and legacy of the land and the St. Croix Valley.

 Nestled at the confluence of the St. Croix and Mississippi Rivers near Hastings, and located only thirty minutes from the metro, Carpenter St. Croix Valley Nature Center provides a unique opportunity to learn and explore the outdoors.
-With property on both the Minnesota and Wisconsin sides of the scenic St. Croix River, we are able to preserve wildlife habitat while also providing educational experiences for community families.
-And as always, ADMISSION IS COMPLETELY FREE in order to insure that people of all economic backgrounds can connect to nature.
+With property on both the Minnesota and Wisconsin sides of the scenic St. Croix River, we can preserve wildlife habitats while providing educational experiences for community families.
+To ensure people of all economic backgrounds can connect to nature admission is completely free.

 Hiking trails wind throughout the tall pines, oak savanna, restored prairies, wooded ravines, around the apple orchard, and along the river of the 425-acre Minnesota Campus.
-Our visitor center features world-class exhibits with live animals on display and raptor mews featuring a Bald Eagle, Peregrine Falcon, Red-tailed Hawk and Great Horned Owl.
-With more than 10 miles of hiking trails, three-and-a-half of which are paved to accommodate persons with mobility limitations, you will see a vast variety of plant and animal communities.
+Our visitor center features world-class exhibits with live animals on display and raptor mews featuring a Bald Eagle, Peregrine Falcon, Red-tailed Hawk, Barred Owl, and Common Raven.
+There are over seven miles of hiking woodchipped trails and three and a half paved trails to accommodate persons with mobility limitations.
+You will see a vast variety of plant and animal communities.

 Wildlife abounds in the restored prairie and wooded bluffs on our 300-acre Wisconsin Nature Preserve.
-What this campus lacks amenities, it makes up for in spectacular views and the serenity of being away from the hustle and bustle of urban life.
+The new Al & Laurie Hein Visitor Center will open in the summer of 2022.
 Although it is only a few short minutes south of Hudson, our campus is an oasis for bird watching and hiking.

 Carpenter Nature Center plays a vital role in the hands-on education of 7,000 to 10,000 K-12 students and 17,000 to 20,000 visitors annually.
 The diverse ecosystems found on 725 acres of protected habitat minutes from a major metropolitan area make Carpenter a destination for teachers and families alike.
 Carpenter Nature Center shows students the importance of working in harmony with the natural world and gives them the science skills and experiences they need to begin to understand and solve our future global environmental problems.